ChristopherNeuwirth/homebridge-rc433-etekcity/README.md

 and move your config file to the path above.

 6) If you want to start homebrige as a service atomaticlly when the Raspberry is turned on copy over the file homebridge to `/etc/init.d/` on your Raspberry.
-The file homebridge assumes that